La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Vanlife in Winter: 6 Challenges to Overcome

-Why opt for snow chains?
+Why choose snow chains?

-3. Compact and easy to store Supplied in a compact hard case, they easily fit in the trunk or under a seat, ready to be used when needed.
+3. Compact and easy to store Supplied in a compact hard case, they store easily in the trunk or under a seat, ready to be used when needed.
 No unnecessary clutter, which is crucial in a van where space is limited.

 A necessity on icy roads